kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 2.7.0 =
+* ️️⚡ Performance: Independence from jQuery!
+The user-facing part of this plugin no longer requires jQuery.
-* Rewrite large portions of the JavaScript code to make maintenance and open source contributions easier and less risky.
+* Rewrite large parts of the JavaScript to make maintenance and open source contributions easier and less risky.
 * Improve Ajax support, including support for Ajax Page Loader plugin.
 Thanks to @devattendant's [PR](https://github.com/kevinweber/lazy-load-for-videos/pull/19).
-* Remove feature "Schema.org Markup" (was in beta)
+* ⚡ Performance: Remove feature "Schema.org Markup" (has been in beta)
-* Remove Youtube feature "Player colour" (was deprecated for a while)
+* ⚡ Performance: Remove Youtube feature "Player colour" (has been deprecated for a while)
-* Remove option to display a credit link in the top right corner of each video.
+* ⚡ Performance: Remove option to display a credit link in the top right corner of each video.
 This further reduces CSS and JS file sizes.
 Please consider donating instead: https://www.kweber.com/donate/LazyLoadVideos/.

 = 2.6.0 =
 * New feature: Hide Youtube logo from control bar by using Youtube's modest branding feature.